johannesmik/neurons/docs/intro/srm_network.rst

 Setting up the SRM model
 ------------------------

 The SRM (Spike-response model) is a model for neurons.
-New spikes are generated if the incoming current exceeds a certain threshold.
+New spikes are generated if the incoming current leads the membrane potential to exceed a certain threshold.

 .. code-block:: python

     model = spiking.SRM(neurons=3, threshold=1, t_current=0.3, t_membrane=20, nu_reset=5)

 This sets up a model of *3 neurons*.
-A neuron generates a new spike if it exceeds a current of 1mV.
-The variables t_current, t_membrane are time constants used in the SRM model, and nu_reset resets the current after a spike (repolarization).
+A neuron generates a new spike if it exceeds the threshold of 1mV.
+The variables t_current, t_membrane are time constants used in the SRM model, and nu_reset resets the membrane potential after a spike (repolarization).

 .. note::
     We can say here, that the values are not 'realistic.'
 This is because our SRM implementation assumes a resting potential